danbev/learning-iot/notes/lora.md

 configuring this as it could be illegal to use 915MHz which is allowed in other places in the world.

-LoRa is the `physical layer` that enables a long-range communication link.
+LoRa is the `physical layer` that enables a long-range communication link and this is propriatary (was patented in June 2014).
-LoRaWAN is a media access control (MAC) layer built on top of LoRa.
+LoRaWAN is a media access control (MAC) layer built on top of LoRa and released in January 2015.

 ```
 +---------------------------------------+